How Can Foot Surgery Improve My Life?

 If you are over 65, there's a chance you may be the one out of three people who live with stiff, aching feet.
 Pain in the feet for active younger people can be caused by aching muscles and stress on their foot bones.

-Typical Foot and Ankle Issues Dr. Ebert Treats
+Typical Foot and Ankle Issues

 Oftentimes, patients with toe pain can find relief by just resting and using a splint.
-However, in more severe cases, Dr. Ebert can perform toe surgery using minimally invasive techniques to help you get back on your feet and back to doing the activities you enjoy.
+However, in more severe cases, Dr. Cosculluela & Dr. Ebert can perform toe surgery using minimally invasive techniques to help you get back on your feet and back to doing the activities you enjoy.
 Toe surgery can help relieve bunions, repair tendons, repair nerves, and much more.

 A heel spur occurs when there is an excess amount of calcium deposits on the heel bone.
 That extra calcium protrudes and causes a painful heel spur.
-Dr. Ebert can help treat heel pain and discomfort through an exercise plan, a change in your shoes, different shoe inserts, athletic tape, and less-invasive heel surgery.
+Dr. Cosculluela and Dr. Ebert can help treat heel pain and discomfort through an exercise plan, a change in your shoes, different shoe inserts, athletic tape, and less-invasive heel surgery.

 Your plantar fascia is a long ligament that runs from your heel to your toes.
 When this tissue becomes inflamed, it can be very painful.
 In most cases, physical therapy, night splints, and custom-fitted orthotics can be enough to relieve the pain associated with the inflamed ligament.
 However, for severe plantar fasciitis, or a tear in your plantar fascia, surgery may be necessary.